franciscojavierarceo/rag-finetuning/README.md

 # RAG Embedding Fine-tuning with Feast and Kubeflow

 A complete pipeline for fine-tuning embedding models for Retrieval-Augmented Generation (RAG) systems using Feast for data management and Kubeflow for distributed training.
+Now with **Docker-based local development** for reliable cross-platform training.

 ## 🎯 Overview